andrew-brook-rad/lexibridge/codebase-snapshot.md

 /* Word unit container (Lego component) */
 .word-unit {
 ⋮----
+/* Allow compound words to break across lines */
+⋮----
+/* For multi-part (compound) words, allow breaking between parts */ .word-unit.compound {
+⋮----
+/* Hyphenation hint for CSS */
+⋮----
+/* Soft hyphen styling - shows hyphen only at line break */ .word-unit .soft-hyphen {
+⋮----
+/* Hide the separator when not at a line break */ .word-unit .part-separator {
+⋮----
+/* Morpheme unit - each part of a compound word */ .morpheme-unit {
+⋮----
 /* Ruby element styling */
 ruby {
+⋮----
+/* Last ruby in a word unit should have less margin (space before punctuation) */ .word-unit ruby:last-of-type {
 ⋮----
 /* Source text (rb) */
 ruby rb, ruby .source-text {